ramperaj/wellcoaches-feedback-assistant/personalized-plan-guide.md

 ---

 ## CAWEN Mini-Plan Pattern

+*Use this paragraph pattern to turn feedback into a concrete next-session move.*

 **C — Context:** point to a precise moment (**timestamp + short quote**).
 **A — Action:** the exact behavior you’ll use next time (no blanks).